Frequently Asked Questions

 Q. What is an SR-22?

 Q. Why are the quotes that I got so different with each insurance company?
-I haven't had any tickets or accidents.
-Nothing has changed.

 A. Auto insurance companies use many different criteria when evaluating an insurance application during a process called underwriting.
 Each car insurance company has guidelines for which drivers it will accept and what rates it will charge.
 But the factors remain the same for most insurers.
 The insurance company will look at many records to see how many violations a driver has received, accidents they have been involved in, credit history and more.
 Your final rate is a careful calculation based on the amount of risk you represent to that insurance company.